Treatment effect estimation by comparing observed and predicted outcomes: conditions for valid inference and practical illustration: Methodology

 \paragraph*{Examples of violations} \begin{itemize} \item If the pre-introduction population comes from a hospital that does not treat patients with oropharyngeal tumors, but the target treatment population includes such patients, and tumor location is included as a covariate in the model.
 In this case, the model cannot be used to make predictions in these patients. \item If the pre-introduction population is strictly adult (18+), but the target treatment population also contains teenagers, and age is used as a covariate in the model.
 Although this is an example of the positivity violation, it may not \textit{necessarily} prevent making valid counterfactual predictions for the younger patients if the model used is capable of extrapolating to these younger ages (e.g., it can generate predictions for 16-year-olds).
 The validity of such extrapolations, however, depends heavily on whether the parametric assumptions underlying the model's extrapolation are appropriate. \end{itemize}

-\paragraph*{Case study} In the case study, we expect this condition to hold because the pre-introduction sample comes from the same hospital as the sample of proton-treated individuals, differing only in time period.
-Examining the univariable distributions of covariates - baseline dysphagia, tumor location, photon plan dose parameters - we also observe substantial overlap (see Appendix A.2).
-Although looking at each variable independently does not tell the whole story, together with knowledge that the data comes from the same hospital, it does provide sufficient confidence that there are no issues with this condition.
+\paragraph*{Case study} We expect this condition to hold because the pre-introduction sample comes from the same hospital as the sample of proton-treated individuals, differing only in time period.
+To decide if positivity is likely to hold, it is possible to examine the univariable distributions of covariates (see Appendix A.2).
+Although looking at each variable independently does not tell the whole story, together with knowledge that the data comes from the same hospital, it can provide sufficient confidence that there are no issues with positivity.